ballerina-platform/ballerina-dev-website/swan-lake/other/network-communication/GraphQL/implement-graphql-services.md

 >**Note:"** You do not load the `customer` and `shipper` information right away.
 Rather, these are loaded lazily if and when it’s required as expressed through the incoming GraphQL query.

-The `loadCustomer` function shown below is used in the `customer` resource function to load the customer information from the database and populate a `Customer` object.
+The `loadCustomer` function shown below is used in the `customer` resource method to load the customer information from the database and populate a `Customer` object.

 ```ballerina
 function loadCustomer(int id) returns Customer|error {